jorzel/hashnode/clda2yev0000309mk7sc5hz8a.md

 ## Kubernetes configuration

 Kubernetes provides two ways of object configuration: imperative and declarative.
-The imperative style of managing Kubernetes is about directly specifying in the command line what exactly should be done, e.g. run a container by creating a new pod:
+The imperative style of managing Kubernetes is about directly specifying in the command line what exactly should be done ([here](https://spacelift.io/blog/kubernetes-cheat-sheet) you have a helpful cheatsheet for commands), e.g. run a container by creating a new pod:

 ```bash
 $ kubectl run nginx-pod --image=nginx:latest